Security Requirements and Controls

 ): boolean

 You'll have to provide the name of the repository or view, and the unique identifier of the email action to delete.
 Click on the Show Query link above for an example of how to get this identifier.
+See the Input Parameters section for details.

-There are no special return datatypes for this mutation field.
-You'll get true in the results if it's successful.
+For the results, you'll get true in the results if it's successful.
 If the email action does not exist, false will be returned.
 For other failures, you'll get null with an error message.

 Example